redrum-llik/TeamCity-Ansible-Plugin/README.md

 * custom [callback plugin](https://docs.ansible.com/ansible/latest/plugins/callback.html) which allows to:
   * inject TeamCity service messages and format the build log
   * provide custom report tab to show the changed tasks and hosts where the changes happened
+  * raise build problem for any failed task
   * raise build problem in case changes are detected (e.g. dry run scenario)

 Example of the report tab (to be prettified):